5T33Z0/Clover-Crate/Devices/README.md

 Convert via PlistEditor or Xcode.
 The first Device key determines which device this property will be added to.
 Device list:

-### NoDefaultProperties
-In this case, the line for the injection is created, but does not contain any new properties yet.
-For example this property will be `FakeID`.
-Again, this way of using `FakeID` is outdated, it's better to do it through Properties as follows.

 ### Properties (Hex)

 ![Properties_Hex](https://user-images.githubusercontent.com/76865553/136596456-88ad496b-8a38-44e9-b4ed-7f2c50573303.png)